JMcB17/watchmojo-ai/README.md

 # watchmojo-ai
+Completely unaffiliated with WatchMojo.

-Puts together a number of machine learning models and other APIs to generate watchmojo scripts from prompts.
+Puts together a number of machine learning models and other APIs to generate watchmojo Top 10 video scripts from prompts.

 WIP - todo: